pkgcraft/pkgcraft/crates/scallop/README.md

 # scallop

-Scallop is a rust-based library that wraps bash.
-It supports writing bash builtins in rust and interacting with various bash data structures including variables, arrays, and functions.
+Scallop wraps a forked version of bash supporting shell interactions (e.g. writing builtins or modifying variables, arrays, and functions) natively in rust.